GarifalliaTzempelikou/Customer-Clustering/README.md

 # The main steps

-- Data cleaning
+## 1) Data cleaning
-- Data Visualization
+## 2) Data Visualization

 <img width="950" alt="Screenshot 2023-02-28 at 10 55 36 PM" src="https://user-images.githubusercontent.com/125039071/221977707-7f630f02-75ed-40fa-98f1-decee9b08e9c.png">

 Histogram
 <img width="993" alt="Screenshot 2023-02-28 at 10 47 58 PM" src="https://user-images.githubusercontent.com/125039071/221977137-b5e8b083-d17d-4813-8a1d-10f373d7cd78.png">

-- Data Scaling
+## 3) Data Scaling
-- Dimentionality reduction with Principal Component Analysis (PCA)
+## 4) Dimentionality reduction with Principal Component Analysis (PCA)

  <img width="611" alt="Screenshot 2023-02-28 at 10 58 32 PM" src="https://user-images.githubusercontent.com/125039071/221978293-d5746552-2290-48d6-a42e-d752e11d3505.png">

-- Hierarchical clustering - Scipy linkage()
+## 5) Hierarchical clustering - Scipy linkage()

 <img width="1016" alt="Screenshot 2023-02-28 at 11 00 29 PM" src="https://user-images.githubusercontent.com/125039071/221978667-47777bde-3e6b-4c0a-b69d-1e3749218bd3.png">

-- Hierarchical clustering - Sklearn agglomerative()
+## 6) Hierarchical clustering - Sklearn agglomerative()
-- K-means, optimal k with elbow method
+## 7) K-means, optimal k with elbow method

 <img width="1021" alt="Screenshot 2023-02-28 at 11 01 31 PM" src="https://user-images.githubusercontent.com/125039071/221978919-a90dac14-dd7e-4247-879d-c8d61b79f5a8.png">

+### Examining the elbow technique and the silhouette score we decided that the best separation of our data is in three clusters.

-- Plotting the clusters
+## 8) Plotting the clusters

 <img width="665" alt="Screenshot 2023-02-28 at 11 03 03 PM" src="https://user-images.githubusercontent.com/125039071/221979113-4f5d4b11-2c07-4878-823b-7bd53d6c5610.png">

-- Insights about the cluster distribution
+## 9) Insights about the cluster distribution

 <img width="1009" alt="Screenshot 2023-02-28 at 11 03 44 PM" src="https://user-images.githubusercontent.com/125039071/221979277-df547bdd-8569-43ce-8209-73a47c55bea1.png">

-- Conclusion
+## 10) Conclusion

+First cluster includes customers with high income and high spending who are >45 and have 0 or 1 kid.
+They don't need deal purchases and they spend a lot of money to several products.

+Second cluster includes customers with average income and average spending.
+They don't seem to have economic problems but they don't live in abundance either.

+Third cluster includes customers with low income ,and so, low spending who are mainly young but have a big family to take care of.
+As a result, their low income doesn't allow them to satisfy the needs of a big family.
+They prefer the deal purchases because of their economic problems.

+# The information above can be used in planning better marketing strategies.